algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 # 3. How will we develop the device:

-From this part, you will know what the project is build with from the parts that are existing and that are used to the things that didn't exist and that was crzated passing throught the applications and IDEs used.
+From this part, you will know how the project is build, from the parts that are existing and that are used, to the things that didn't exist and that was created passing throught the applications and IDEs used.

 ## 3.1.
 What will we use: